oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 8. Open the properties of **invoke change order** task.
 Select *Resource* as **/PO_PROXY** and *Operation* as **POST**
    ![invoke change order impl](images/invoke-change-order-impl.png)
 9. Click on **Attach LOC Application 1.0** to go back to the process application and again open the process and make sure that all the activities are stored.

-## Task 9: Define data objects
-## Task 10: Configure Data Association
+## Task 11: Configure Data Association

 Data association refers to the flow of data within a process.
 Use the Data Association editor to define input and output for flow elements that need them.